By Frances Traynor

 The solicitors in the Homeward Legal group have worked with the majority of lenders with offices in and around Bury.
 A number of mortgage specialists operate in the town, such as:

 The conveyancing process can take anywhere from one month to twelve weeks, with an average being around eight weeks for most solicitors’ firms.
 The speed of the conveyancing can be hampered by various things, like the promptness of the sellers’ solicitor, or the number of people in the chain.
 At Homeward Legal, our highly proactive conveyancing solicitors are focused on you moving home in as short a time as possible, with a target of completing within six weeks.
 Try our online quote calculator.
-Or give our team of experts a call on 0800 038 6699 for your fixed-fee quote, backed up by our ‘No Move, No Fee’ guarantee.Q.
+Or give our team of experts a call on 0800 038 6699 for your fixed-fee quote, backed up by our ‘No Completion, No Fee’ guarantee.Q.

 The Stamp Duty Land Tax (SDLT) rate depends on several factors but principally on the property’s price if it is over £125,000.
 In the example cited, the duty owed on a property bought for £646,000 would be £22,300.
 Note that the government’s housing policies may change the rate or the trigger value.
 You might wish to use a stamp duty calculator like the one at www.stampdutycalculator.org.uk.Q.

 Flood-risk investigations are carried out as part of the standard environmental searches, performed by your lawyer in Bury.
 If the data returned indicates a significant risk, the solicitor may request a more in-depth Landmark flood search.
 If you are still anxious about the flood-risk, you could either try contacting a next-door neighbour or a local Greater Manchester flood-damage business, like Bell Warehouse Systems Ltd., Europa House, Barcroft Street, Bury, BL9 5BT (Tel: 0161 447 8817).Q.